INSTANT VIEW-Russian forces invade Ukraine | Headlines

 There is brinkmanship happening and who knows where it can go from here."
 CHRIS WESTON, HEAD OF RESEARCH, PEPPERSTONE, MELBOURNE "There are no buyers here for risk, and there are a lot of sellers out there, so this market is getting hit very hard."
 VASU MENON, EXECUTIVE DIRECTOR OF INVESTMENT STRATEGY, OCBC, SINGAPORE "History shows that military attacks like this and geopolitical events will pass eventually if there is no major global economic impact.

-Russian forces fired missiles at several cities in Ukraine and landed troops on its coast on Thursday, officials and media said, after President Vladimir Putin authorised what he called a special military operation in the east.
+Russian forces fired missiles at Ukrainian cities and landed troops on its coast on Thursday, officials and media said, after President Vladimir Putin authorised what he called a special military operation in the east.
 Following are reactions from analysts and economists in response to unfolding events inside Ukraine and on their implications.

+CRISTIAN MAGGIO, HEAD OF STRATEGY AT TD SECURITIES, LONDON: "Currencies that will underperform the most are the most volatile - the Russian rouble and the Turkish lira...

+"For the rouble – and not to mention the Ukrainian currency – the other risk is that liquidity simply drags out.
+Investors will not want to be involved at all.
+"What's going to happen, only Putin knows.
+As usual, Russian sources denied any intention to be militarily involved in Ukraine – and here we are, in the largest scale military operation in Europe since World War Two.
+Anything can happen from here.

 "The simple strategy is to bet on a spike in inflation.
 "That means buying oil and agricultural products, and shorting consumer shares and U.S. growth stocks.

 "China will likely boost support to sectors, such as agriculture, semiconductors and new energy."
-MATT SIMPSON, SENIOR MARKET ANALYST, CITY INDEX, SYDNEY

-"I think gold is the new oil in this one, it's the most exciting move of the day."
 KYLE RODDA, MARKET ANALYST, IG AUSTRALIA, MELBOURNE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)